As a distance learning student you will receive support throughout the course from a group of dedicated academic mentors and module tutors.

 You will be invited to attend our annual residential summer school held on campus at the University.
 This week-long programme of lectures, activities and workshops, takes place every July/August and is open to students on any of our distance learning postgraduate Management courses, at any point in their studies.

-You will be assessed at the end of each module either by an exam or written assignment which is usually between 3,000 to 4,000 words.
+You will be assessed at the end of each module either by an exam or written assignment of between 4,000 to 5,000 words.
 Your final piece of work, the dissertation, is 15,000 words.

 Online learning is an important feature of this course, therefore it is essential that you have reliable, regular access to the internet (preferably with a broadband connection) in order to participate.